 For me, it’s a combination of a chronic illness, Covid, losing clients due to the current difficult economic climate and living on my own.
 I’m doing what I can and trust fully that I will find a way forward.

 Finally, living with one or more life threatening allergies is serious business.
 And it’s well known that your favourite nut and milk free products come at a price premium.
-If you can’t afford them, switch to a more basic shopping trolley of meat, veggies, fruit and grains that are safe.
-Get your favourite treats and brands as a treat, rather than a necessity.
+If you can’t afford them, switch to a more basic shopping trolley of meat (though eat less meat), veggies, fruit and grains that are safe.
+Get your favourite treats and brands as a special reward, rather than a necessity.
 Support them when you can and pray they are all still there when your finances recover.

 Look at your finances

 This is pretty obvious and one of the first things you should do.
 Here are a few things to look for:

 - Mortgage and rent – Are you on the best rate?
 I’m no expert on these things but get advice from a financial advisor and look at sites like Money Saving Expert for the most up to date advice.

 - Bills – Look around for the best deal, it’s easy to swap these days and often companies will do it all for you.
 There are websites that help you compare prices, do a bit of research and you could save hundreds each year.

 - Understand the minimum you need to live on – Take a good look at a couple of months in your bank statement.
 Make sure you understand all the bills that have to be paid, and what you need to spend on food, heating, petrol etc.

 - Entertainment – give yourself a small budget for the odd coffee and treat, if you can, but stick to that rigidly.

 - Apps and subscriptions – Check for all the apps and subscriptions you are signed up for.
 Often people aren’t even getting the magazine or using the app anymore.
 Wasted money!
 Can you cut back and cancel?
 Some are easy to stop but often you are tied in so make sure you are on top of when things expire.